 |Output resolution supported||2160p, 1080p and 720p up to 60 fps|

 |Content Formats||Video: Dolby Vision, HDR 10, HDR10+, HLG, H.265, H.264, VP9 Audio: AAC-LC, AC3, eAC3 (Dolby Digital Plus), FLAC, MP3, PCM/Wave, Vorbis, Dolby Atmos (EC3_JOC), Photo: JPEG, PNG, GIF, BMP|

 Fire TV Stick 4K Review Conclusion

-The Amazon Fire TV Stick 4K sports a minimalist design and is a tremendous value.
+The Amazon Fire TV Stick 4K sports a minimalist design and is of tremendous value.
 The Amazon ecosystem is great, but the device does not have Vudu, YouTube TV, or the Google Play Store.
 This is somewhat disappointing because this device is the least expensive device that contains Dolby Vision.
 The performance on the 4K version is much better than previous versions or the non-4K model.
 The upgraded remote is great and integrates well with Amazon Alexa voice control technology, although it’s not supported in every app.
 The streaming stick is a great device for anyone looking for an inexpensive, yet snappy 4K streamer.

 Compare Amazon Fire TV Stick 4K To Other Streaming Devices

 Wondering how this streaming media player stacks up vs other devices?
 Compare our Amazon Fire TV Cube review to other popular streaming TV devices reviews.
 We have reviewed the most popular devices on the market including brands such as Amazon, Apple, Roku, and more.
 Check out our full list of device reviews here:

 - AirTV – Dual network tuner that transmits OTA signals to a device connected television.
 Rating: 7.0; Price: Discontinued.